Edit the Portal's Menu Structure

-To be able to edit the menu structure, you must have one of the following rights:
+To edit the menu structure, you must have one of the following permissions:

-To integrate applications into the menu structure, you must have the following rights:
+To integrate applications into the menu structure, you must have the following permission:

 Operation

-All elements in the menu structure can be moved using drag & drop.
-Changes to the menu structure take effect immediately when you confirm this dialog by clicking on "OK".
+All items in the menu structure can be moved using drag-and-drop.
+Changes to the menu structure take effect immediately when you confirm this dialog by clicking "OK."

 Tree

-In the left-hand area, you will see the entire, current portal menu structure in a tree view.
+In the left pane, you can see the complete, current portal menu structure in a tree view.

 Table

-Click on the "Table" button at the bottom to display the menu structure in list form.
+Clicking the "Table" button at the bottom displays the menu structure in list form.

 Filter